HiZollo/Games/docs/classes/games.md

 ### .loser
 - The loser of the game
 - Type: [Player](./struct.md/#Player) | null

+### .occupiedCount
+- The number of occupied grids
+- Type: number

 ### .ongoing
 - Whether the game is ongoing